Antzed/INFO-371-image-categorization/findings.md

 So overall, this is a pretty accurate model.
 However, the the down side is that the training time is too long.

-### attempt 2
+### Attempt 2

-So for my second attempt, I want reduce the training time by reducing the layers from 4 to 2, which means i'll get rid of one Conv2d layer and one dense layer.
+So for my second attempt, I want reduce the training time by reducing the layers from 4 to 2, which means we'll get rid of one Conv2d layer and one dense layer.

 Surprisingly, doing this have increased my number of parameters from the previous 63072386 to 132130562.
 On a closer look however, this makes a lot of sense.
-By getting rid of the Conv2D layer, I also got rid of the pooling layer, which was responsible for reduces the number of parameters.
-So when those parameters hid the flattening layer, the total number of parameters increase.
+By getting rid of the Conv2D layer, we also got rid of the pooling layer, which was responsible for reduces the number of parameters.
+Thus, the total number of parameters increases when such parameters mask the flattening layer.

 The second attempt took about 8.6 minutes and resulted in a validation accuracy of 0.999.
 The result confusion matrix is the following: